Skip to main content

 1️⃣ Quarterly P&L Review

-When to use it: Checking your business performance every 3 months to make strategic decisions
+When to use it: To check business performance every three months and make strategic decisions.

 Steps:

-4. Compare your profit margin: divide Net Profit by Total Income
+4. Compare your profit margin by dividing Net Profit by Total Income.

-Result: You'll know if your business is profitable and can identify seasonal trends or concerning expense patterns.
+Result: You’ll know if your business is profitable and can spot seasonal trends or concerning expense patterns.

 2️⃣ Annual Tax Preparation P&L

-When to use it: Gathering information for Schedule C or working with your tax preparer
+When to use it: To gather information for Schedule C or share with your tax preparer.

 Steps:

-3. Review business expense categories to ensure proper tax deduction classification
+5. Review expense categories to confirm proper tax-deduction classification.

-4. Check for any personal expenses that shouldn't be included
+6. Check for personal expenses that shouldn’t be included.

-Result: You'll have organized business income and expense totals ready for tax preparation, potentially saving on accounting fees.
+Result: You’ll have organized income and expense totals ready for tax filing—potentially saving time and accounting fees.

 Steps:

-1. Generate P&L reports for multiple periods (current year vs. last year, or quarterly comparisons)
+1. Generate P&L reports for multiple periods (for example, Current Year vs. Last Year, or Quarterly comparisons).

-2. Create a summary showing growth in revenue, changes in expense categories, and profit trends
+2. Create a summary highlighting growth in revenue, expense-category changes, and profit trends.

-3. Calculate key ratios like profit margin percentage and expense-to-revenue ratios
+3. Calculate key ratios like profit margin % and expense-to-revenue ratios.

-Result: You'll have professional documentation showing your business growth and financial management capabilities.
+Result: You’ll have professional documentation that demonstrates your business growth and financial management capabilities.

 📌 Best Practices and Common Mistakes

-• Always review expense categories for proper classification - personal expenses mixed in will skew your results
+• Always review expense categories for correct classification—personal expenses mixed in will skew your results.

-• Double-check that all business income is captured, including cash payments, digital payments, and bartered services
+• Double-check that all business income is captured, including cash, digital, and bartered payments.

-• Remember to run reports on a regular schedule - monthly for active management, quarterly for strategic planning
+• Run reports regularly: monthly for active management, quarterly for strategic planning.

 JavaScript errors detected